 How can I help my child make their option choices in Year 9 (some schools make option choices in Y8)

-Choices students will make in Y9 (some schools they make these choices in Y8) include which GCSEs or vocational subjects your child will do and also, where your child could choose to study - as depending on where you live, there maybe the option to go to a University Technical Colleges, or school that specialises in vocational subjects at 14.
+Students will usually make their choices in Y9 (some schools they make these choices in Y8) and include which GCSEs or vocational subjects your child will do and also, where your child could choose to study - as depending on where you live, there maybe the option to go to a University Technical College or school that specialises in vocational subjects at 14.

 If you are helping your child to choose their options then bear in mind that most students will do 8 – 10 GCSEs, this means they will have a broad education in a range of subjects and be well prepared to make a range of choices at 16.
+The GCSE curriculum at your child's school will usually consist of several compulsory subjects including maths and English and a number of optional subjects.
 This also means that choosing or not choosing a particular subject will not make too much difference to future career or learning choices.

 GCSE choices that could affect their future